-- Applications will be accepted from postdoctoral fellows (or an equivalent level position) with full-time positions at their respective academic institution and less than 13 years of research experience after receipt of their doctorate (Ph.D) or terminal degree. - If the applicant is promoted to faculty during the application process, the applicant may continue to proceed with the AARF program - Alzheimer's Association grants are generally open to scientists and researchers across the globe; however, as a U.S.-based charity, the Alzheimer's Association is subject to, and complies with, U.S. law.
-As a result, the Alzheimer's Association cannot award, and will not award, grants in violation of applicable U.S. statutes and regulations.
-This means, among other things, that the Alzheimer's Association cannot, and will not, fund any individual or entity (i) that is subject to U.S. comprehensive or targeted sanctions or if awarding funding would result in a violation of such sanctions, (ii) that is on the U.S. List of Specially Designated Nationals or entities owned or controlled by such persons, or (iii) when doing so is otherwise prohibited by U.S. laws related to combating terrorism.
+- Applications will be accepted from postdoctoral fellows (or an equivalent level position) with full-time positions at their respective academic institution and less than 10 years of research experience after receipt of their doctorate (Ph.D) or terminal degree. - If the applicant is promoted to faculty during the application process, the applicant may continue to proceed with the AARF program - Alzheimer's Association grants are generally open to scientists and researchers across the globe; however, as a U.S.-based charity, the Alzheimer's Association is subject to, and complies with, U.S. law, As a result, the Alzheimer's Association cannot award, and will not award, grants in violation of applicable U.S. statutes and regulations.
+This means, among other things, that the Alzheimer's Association cannot, and will not, fund any individual or entity (i) that is subject to U.S. comprehensive or targeted sanctions or if awarding funding would result in a violation of such sanctions. (ii) that is on the U.S. List of Specially Designated Nationals or entities owned or controlled by such persons, or (iii) when doing so is otherwise prohibited by U.S. laws related to combating terrorism.

-- Individuals who have a position of an Assistant Professorship or above are not eligible. - Individuals currently enrolled in a Doctoral Program are not eligible, regardless of prior degree status - Please refer to Section III: B. Eligibility & Ineligibility for additional ineligibility criteria, which are applicable to both Applicant/Fellow and the Mentor
+- Individuals who have a position of an Assistant Professorship or above are not eligible. - Individuals currently enrolled as a student in a undergraduate, Master or Doctoral Program are not eligible, regardless of prior degree status - Please refer to Section III: B. Eligibility & Ineligibility for additional ineligibility criteria, which are applicable to both Applicant/Fellow and the Mentor

-Each Fellowship LOI is evaluated with attention to:
+Letter of Intent deadline: September 5, 2024 5:00 PM EST Each Fellowship LOI is evaluated with attention to:

-- Demonstrable innovation/novelty of the proposed project (especially in the context of the PIs recently funded work) - o Alignment with the research priorities of the Alzheimer's Association - o Impact of project on Alzheimer's and related dementia research - o Evidence of methodological rigor that address the research question(s) being proposed - Letter of Intent notifications: Week of April 1, 2024
+- Demonstrable innovation/novelty of the proposed project (especially in the context of the PIs recently funded work) - o Alignment with the research priorities of the Alzheimer's Association - o Impact of project on Alzheimer's and related dementia research - o Evidence of methodological rigor that address the research question(s) being proposed - Letter of Intent notifications: Week of October 7, 2024